 In contrast to industrial series production, mechanical and plant manufacturers plan dynamically from project step to project step.
 An ERP system that supports updated BOMs is therefore important for timely and cost-optimized procurement.

 Industrial machinery manufacturers can refer to initial design ideas and empirical data only for pricing.
-An ERP system provides information at the push of a button on similar projects, current price tables and resources.
+An ERP for industrial machinery provides information at the push of a button on similar projects, current price tables and resources.

 Offers are calculated based on reliable data and realistic risk premiums - and ideally as the project progresses are continuously compared against the actual costs.